sezzle/sezzle-merchant-resources/Widgets/4-Local Config.md

 * `%%link%%` inserts a <u>'Learn more'</u> text link that opens the Sezzle modal window.
 * `%%line-break%%` inserts a `<br/>` line-break element.

 `language` determines the language or translation parameters of the widget and modal text.
 By default the widget and modal will translate automatically to match the user's default browser language.
-It can accept `'en'` or `'fr'` for one-language sites, or a function or query to identify the in-page translation, for example: `document.querySelector('html).lang.substring(0,2).toLowerCase()`
+It can accept `'en'`, `'fr'`, `'de'`,  or `'es'` for one-language sites, or a function or query to identify the in-page translation, for example: `document.querySelector('html).lang.substring(0,2).toLowerCase()`

 ## Style